 - 1 Down jacket (C, W)

 - 1 Windproof, waterproof shell (C, W)

-- 3 Merino wool base layer sets
+- 3 Merino wool base layer bottoms and tops

 - 1 Pullover mid-weight fleece sweater (C, W)